 Of the countless things she has seen, read, and learned about King’s theology and civil rights activism, Crawford details five of the countless aspects of his life that stand out.

 King read voraciously across a wide range of topics, everything from “The Diary of Anne Frank” to “Candide.”
-Of course, he also read about theology and religion and philosophy and politics.
+Of course, he also read about theology, religion, philosophy, and politics.
 But he especially enjoyed literature and the works of Leo Tolstoy.

 The Morehouse College Martin Luther King Jr. Collection includes approximately 1,100 books from King’s personal library, many with his handwritten notes throughout.